isacvale/Calc/README.md

 - Testing should only cover the interfaces of components, not its implementations.
 Too many tests is worse than none at all.
 - Folders representing components should be capitalized, with a index.js default-exporting the component.
 - Folders with a collection of components should not be capitalized.
-The should have an index.js exporting all components in the folder.
+They should have an index.js exporting all components in the folder.
 - Use react-proptypes to check types of arguments used inside the component.
 It's ok to let props go through without defining types (cacthing them in a `...rest` param and passing them down to children.)